NOAA-GFDL/fre-cli/fre/make/README-fremake.md

         - Minimal Syntax: `fre pp configure -y [user-edit yaml file]`
         - Module(s) needed: n/a
         - Example: `fre pp configure -y /home/$user/pp/ue2/user-edits/edits.yaml`

+Currently, running fre make create checkout creates 'test' directory and runs correctly if ran with the '-e' flag on initial call.
+However, if it's already been ran but with the '-e' flag, meaning that the testdir is already created, running it again with '-e' doesnt' seem to run the checkout script.